-The CMB program is an initiative sponsored by CMHC whereby the CHT issues securities to investors in the form of semi-annual interest-yielding five-and 10-year bonds.
+The CMB program is an initiative sponsored by CMHC whereby the CHT issues securities to investors in the form of semi-annual interest-yielding five - and 10-year bonds.
 Pursuant to the Company's approval as a seller into the CMB, the Company is able to make direct sales into the program.
-Because of the similarities to a traditional Government of Canada bond (both have five- and 10-year non-amortizing terms and a federal government guarantee), the CMB trades in the capital markets at a modest premium to the yields on Government of Canada bonds.
 The ability to sell into the CMB has given the Company access to lower costs of funds on both single-family and multi-family mortgage securitizations.
-The Company also enjoys demand for mortgages from investment dealers who sell directly into the CMB.
-Because of the effectiveness of the CMB, there have been requests from approved CMB sellers for larger issuances.
-CHT has indicated that it will not unduly increase the size of its issuances and has created guidelines through CMHC that limit the amount that can be sold by each seller into the CMB each quarter.
+Because of the effectiveness of the CMB, many institutions have indicated their desire to participate.
+As a result, CHT has created guidelines through CMHC that limit the amount that can be sold by each seller into the CMB each quarter.
 The Company is subject to these limitations.
+Beginning in July 2016, CHT effectively increased the price of the timely payment guarantees which CMB participants are required to purchase with the issuance of each CMB transaction.
+Although nominally CMB fees were decreased, the new rules require guarantee fees to be levied on the creation of NHA MBS pools being sold to the CMB.
+Prior to this rule change, the NHA MBS pools to be sold into the CMB were exempt from such fees.
+In aggregate, guarantee fees have increased between 25% and 50% for CMB participants.
+This increase translates to approximately 5 basis points of cost over the term of the securitization.
+At the same time, CMHC has also modified the tiered NHA MBS guarantee fee pricing structure, increasing the issuance threshold for increased fees from \$6.0 billion to \$7.5 billion.